NativeJS/jslib-V8Engine/README.md

    the V8 team does not directly support IOS and as a result we will not support IOS for the time being.
  * Similar to IOS, WindowsPhone does not allow the creation of executable memory pages so same result as above.
  * ia32 shared debug build is currently broken for MacOSX on all versions.
-Since we need both release debug and release ia32 shared build is ignored till this is fixed by the v8 team.
+Since we need both release debug and release ia32 shared build is ignored till this is fixed by the V8 team.
+ * arm64 shared debug and release is currently broken for Android. arm64 shared build is ignored till this is fixed by the V8 team.

 Licenses
 --------